jmchilton/writing/bosc2017slides/biocontainers.md

 ---

+## CWL Support - An Application

+---

+## Quick Aside: It isn't just Conda

+The Galaxy library support added to cwltool doesn't just provide Conda resolution.
+Galaxy entire dependency resolution plugin system is available - meaning support for Enviornment Modules and Homebrew (beta) are in cwltool as well.

+You don't have to use the Bioconda/BioContainers stack to use the plugin infrastructure to really enable CWL on HPC!

+---

-- Conda is uniquely qualified to manage packages for scientific computational platforms - used by both Galaxy and SnakeMake.
+- Conda is uniquely qualified to manage packages for scientific computational platforms - used by both Galaxy & SnakeMake.
-- BioConda + Biocontainers provides an amazing reproducibility in and out of container.
+- BioConda + Biocontainers provides reproducibility in and out of containers.
-- Can be used on the command line, in Galaxy, with cwltool, and with Toil*.
+- Galaxy, cwltool, and Toil* use these provide reproduciblity across packages and Docker.
+- Galaxy extends reproduciblity by providing support for Singularity, persistent provenance tracking, and usable UIs for everything from job management and workflow building to data sharing.

 ---